 SOTA is a member of the Genesee Valley Forensic League (G.V.F.L.), an organization of secondary school Speech and Debate Teams in the Rochester, NY area.
-Through interscholastic contests in debate and in public speaking, the G.V.F.L. prepares a student of secondary school to compete in tournaments and exercise their speaking skills.
+Through interscholastic contests in debate and in public speaking, the G.V.F.L. secondary school students to compete in tournaments and exercise their speaking skills.
 Member teams compete at all-day tournaments that are on Saturday approximately twice a month.
 There are seven different categories G.V.F.L. competitors may participate in including: Dramatic Interpretation, Duo Interpretation, Declamation, Original Oratory, Oral Interpretation, Extemporaneous Speaking and National Tournament.
 Students become eligible for state and national tournaments as well.
-The Speech and Debate Team welcomes students in grades 9 - 12 throughout the year, and meet on Tuesdays after school to practice and prepare for tournaments Moderator: Ms. Marcy Gamzon
+The Speech and Debate Team welcomes students in Grades 9 - 12 throughout the year, and meet on Tuesday after-school to practice and prepare for tournaments.

+Moderator: Marcy Gamzon